 Sr. shows the serial number of records in the table

-From label we differentiate among the available segments.
-The label was provided as first mandatory field while setting up criteria for the specific segment.
+From segment name we differentiate among the available segments.
+The segment name was provided as first mandatory field while setting up criteria for the specific segment.

 The rows of this column are showing the date when the specific segment was created and saved.

 Name of the original list(s) out of which this new and more targeted segment was created.
 You can have one or multiple lists selected to create a segment.

 Number of contacts separated out in result of applying the filters, contacts that qualify for the filtered criteria and segmentation rules.
 The counter is clickable, and clicking on it will take you the next page that will provide you good deal of information with regard to the contact added to the segment.

 If you have some contacts suppressed within the list and they at the same time qualify for the segmented criteria, they will still be added to the segment without taking suppression as exception.

 Perform the following list of actions for the better management of current segmentation.